Get to know your boots and how to care for them, they will love you for it!

 All Sheepskins have been through a strong dyeing process; the result is these magnificent colours that we are able to work with and provide you with one of the largest colour selections available.
 From time to time however, there may be some dye migration in the darker colours.
 This is a natural occurrence and should gradually disappear with wear.

-- The Sheepskin Boots were too small to begin with and pressure was created.
+- The Ugg Boots were too small to begin with and pressure was created.

 - Toe nails have not been clipped down enough.